What is a poker tell?

 Watch how much players buy into your game for (applicable for either online or live).

-Players who buy in for less than the full amount (less than 100bb) in a cash game are often not going to be strong players.
+Players who buy in for less than the full amount (less than 100bb) in a cash game are typically not going to be strong players (there are exceptions of course).

 This applied to both online and live play but is especially reliable online as it indicates the player doesn’t often play in these particular games or doesn’t have a bankroll.